balderdashy/sails-docs/reference/websockets/resourceful-pubsub/subscribe.md

 # .subscribe()

 Subscribes the requesting client socket to one or more database records (i.e. model instances).
-The client socket will receive relevant messages emitted by `.publishUpdate()`, `.publishDestroy()`, `.publishAdd()` and `.publishRemove()`.

-> **Important**:
->
-> This function does _not actually talk to the database_!
-In fact, none of the resourceful pubsub methods do.
-These are just a simplified abstraction layer built on top of the lower-level `sails.sockets` methods, designed to make your app cleaner and easier to debug by using conventional names for events/rooms/namespaces etc.

 ### Usage